 Part of what makes this work so dynamic and fruitful is that much of the unspoken and unknown is revealed in the therapeutic relationship.
 When we pay close attention to what is happening in the transference and countertransference communications we unearth a whole new layer of meaning to work with.

 This is never boring.

 Depth Relational work involves empathy of course, but more than that, taking a page from the psychoanalytic tradition, we also learn to use our minds in creative and interesting ways to help clients resolve foundational issues.
 It's useful for us as therapists to reflect on our own "separateness" in doing this work.

 We are not empathy machines.
 We practice healthy separateness from the work and from the lives of the people we seek to help.
-That doesn't mean we don't love them.
+That doesn't mean we don't care deeply about them.
 We often do.

 This work is about deep exploration, containment, and emotional reeducation.
 In order to provide these functions, we must learn to become more comfortable with the unknown.

-There is no need to give suggestions or advice because at the end of the day, clients come to know what is right for them.
+There is no need to chronically offer concrete suggestions or give copious advice because at the end of the day, clients come to know what is right for them.